TheMashcraft/TheMashcraft/README.md

 ## Hi there 👋

+- 🔭 I’m currently working on build Python and JavaScript microservices & API's
+- 🌱 I’m currently learning advanced Kubernetes concepts for the KCA certification
+- 💬 Ask me about all things Terraform with the big 3 Cloud Providers (AWS, GCP, Azure)
+- 🤔 I’m looking for help with Algorithms
+- 📫 How to reach me: ashcraft39@gmail.com

 <!--
 **TheMashcraft/TheMashcraft** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.